What is thalassemia?

 What are the symptoms of thalassemia?

-Symptoms of thalassemia depend on the clinical severity of the disease and the therapies employed to treat it.
+Symptoms of thalassemia depend on the severity of the disease and how it is treated.
 Each child may experience symptoms differently.
 Patients with thalassemia trait generally do not experience any symptoms.

-Patients with transfusion dependent thalassemia do not typically experience severe anemia once they have started receiving regular transfusion.
+Patients with TDT do not typically experience severe anemia once they have started receiving regular transfusions.
 Without these transfusions, however, they can develop life-threatening anemia.

-- pale skin, lips, hands or under the eyelids
+- pale skin, lips, hands, or paleness under the eyelids

 - increased heart rate (tachycardia)